rodekruis/IBF-system/README.md

 -   Merged PR's to 'master' branch are automatically deployed to the test-server. (via [webhook](tools/webhook.service), see:
     [/tools#GitHub-webhook](tools/README.md#github-webhook))
+-   Run seed-script if seed-data or datamodel has changed
+-   Run 'mock-all' endpoint

 ### To "stage" environment